dscc-admin-ch/lomas/docs/source/server_cli.rst

 The CLI allows data owners to interact with the administrative database directly from the command line.
 It provides functionalities for managing users, datasets, metatada and queries_archive collections within the MongoDB environment.

-NOTE: it is possible to use a :doc:`streamlit app <server_streamlit>` to interact with the database instead.
+NOTE: it is possible to use a :doc:`streamlit app <server_dashboard>` to interact with the database instead.

 MongoDB Connection
 ------------------